improvedk/improve.dk/source/_posts/depending-on-how-itrsquos-added-spare-bits-in-the-null/depending-on-how-itrsquos-added-spare-bits-in-the-null.md

 image_81.png

 Notice how all three records are *exactly* the same, except for the null bitmap.
-It's even identical to the “The normal bitmap” record that I fixed showed, *except* for the null bitmap value.
+It's even identical to the "The normal bitmap" record that I fixed showed, *except* for the null bitmap value.
 Let's try and convert those three null bitmaps to binary:

 ```